 Heat-related injuries and illnesses take place when the body absorbs more heat than it releases.
 In most cases, this is the result of extremely hot weather and the body failing to properly cool itself down.
 Extreme heat is defined by a heat index of 90 degrees or above.
 The heat index tells us what it actually feels like outdoors despite what the temperature reads.
-“A heat index of 105 degrees is dangerous, even if you’re sitting down doing nothing,” says Dr. Scott Fowler, Utica Park Clinic Urgent Care physician.
+“In Oklahoma our heat index reaches dangerous levels very frequently during the summer,” says Dr. Emily Grewe-Nelson, Utica Park Clinic Family Medicine physician.

 Knowing the signs and symptoms of the two heat-related illnesses is important when diagnosing and finding the right treatment.

-· Muscle cramps
+- Muscle cramps

 The symptoms of heatstroke are:

-· A body temperature of 104°F and above
+- Body temperature of 104°F and above

-· Dry skin
+- Dry skin

-· Fast and strong pulse
+- Fast and strong pulse

 - Severe headache